-- 7.2.1 The Direct Addressing modes are often used to access memory registers and pointers.
+7.2.1 The Direct Addressing modes are often used to access memory registers and pointers.
 The effective address generated by Direct; Direct,X and Direct,Y addressing modes will always be in the Native mode range 000000 to 00FFFF.
-When in the Emulation mode, the direct addressing range is 000000 to 0000FF, except for [Direct] and [Direct],Y addressing modes and the PEI instruction which will increment from 0000FE or 0000FF into the Stack area. - 7.2.2 When in the Emulation mode and DH is not equal to zero, the direct addressing range is 00DH00 to 00DHFF, except for [Direct] and [Direct],Y addressing modes and the PEI instruction which will increment from 00DHFE or 00DHFF into the next higher page. - 7.2.3 When in the Emulation mode and DL in not equal to zero, the direct addressing range is 000000 to 00FFFF.
+When in the Emulation mode and DL equals zero, the direct addressing range is 000000 to 0000FF, except for [Direct] and [Direct],Y addressing modes and the PEI instruction which will increment from 0000FE or 0000FF into the Stack area.
+7.2.2 When in the Emulation mode, DH is not equal to zero, and DL is equal to zero, the direct addressing range is 00DH00 to 00DHFF, except for [Direct] and [Direct],Y addressing modes and the PEI instruction which will increment from 00DHFE or 00DHFF into the next higher page.
+7.2.3 When in the Emulation mode and DL is not equal to zero, the direct addressing range is 000000 to 00FFFF.